taugust777/pySCM/README.md

    - This script contains code that actually runs pySCM.
    - The script saves the output data and also plots the temperature vs. years and Sea Level Rise vs. years.

+## Output Example

+### Concentration Example

+This example uses a start year of 2026, an end year of 2090, a time to evaluate response functions of 125, and an ocean mixed layer depth of 100 meters.
+The parameters changed here include the annual growth rate parameter for CO2, CH4, and N2O.
+SOx is taken to be zero for this simulation.

+## Packages

+The packages needed to utilize the code in this repository are:

+1. numpy
+2. matplotlib
+3. pandas
+4. pySCM environment (use the call: from pySCM import SimpleClimateModel)

+## Use